Azure-Samples/cognitive-services-java-sdk-samples/ContentModerator/ContentModeratorQuickstart/README.md

 ## Modifying the Sample for your Configuration

-1. Store your Content Moderator API key in the `AZURE_CONTENTMODERATOR_KEY` environment variable.
+1. Store your Content Moderator API key in the `CONTENT_MODERATOR_SUBSCRIPTION_KEY` environment variable.
-2. Store your Azure endpoint in the `AZURE_ENDPOINT` environment variable. (optional)
+2. Store your Content Moderator base endpoint in the `CONTENT_MODERATOR_ENDPOINT` environment variable.
+For example: `https://westus.api.cognitive.microsoft.com`.
+Be sure to use the correct region your subscription is in, in the URL.

 ## Building and Running the Sample
+### From command line:

-1. From the command line, navigate to the samples root directory: `...\cognitive-services-samples-pr\java\ContentModerator`.
+1. Navigate to the example's root directory.
 2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false`.
+   Maven will automatically install all dependencies.

 ## Next steps